Skip to main content

 • “The game is very clean and polished for a release (no game-breaking bugs, good optimization and cute graphics).”

 • “Unfortunately, the game is not optimized.
-With my computer (i9-11900k, 32GB RAM, 3060 Ti), I can only play this game on normal settings at 60 FPS.
-My GPU was at 85%, and if I set higher settings, the GPU is loaded at 100%, causing my computer to start freezing.”
+With my computer (i9-11900k, 32GB RAM, 3060ti), I can only play this game on normal settings at 60 fps.
+My GPU was at 85%, and if I set higher settings, it loads at 100% and my computer starts freezing.”

 • “On low settings (with no anti-aliasing), the game is playable, but any attempt to switch to medium or high results in sluggish performance and GPU overheating.”